 JACOB BRICCA, ACE

-is an award-winning documentary filmmaker who has worked on over a dozen features, including Lost in La Mancha (IFC Films) and the 2016 Sundance award winner The Bad Kids, now streaming on Netflix.
+is an award-winning documentary editor who has worked on over a dozen features, including Lost in La Mancha (IFC Films) and the 2016 Sundance award winner The Bad Kids, now streaming on Netflix.
 He last worked with Molomot on her feature The Hill, which was broadcast on PBS.
-He is an Associate Professor at the University of Arizona's School of Theatre, Film & Television.
+A member of the American Cinema Editors, he is an Associate Professor at the University of Arizona's School of Theatre, Film & Television.

 Production Status / Donate

 We began filming in early 2015 and have been following the story in Brooks County ever since.